-CRC CARE is leading a project on the assessment, management and remediation of perfluorooctanesulfonate (PFOS) and perfluorooctanoic acid (PFOA).
-These perfluorochemicals have historically been used to improve the ability of fire-fighting foam to smother fire.
+PFOS and PFOA have historically been used to improve the ability of fire-fighting foam to smother fire.
 In such ‘aqueous film-forming foams’, or AFFFs, these chemicals have been used on fires at many thousands of emergency and training sites worldwide over the past half-century.
 They are also widely used to treat fabrics and leather, and in paper products, non-stick cookware, food packing and insecticides.

 There is strong evidence that PFOS and PFOA are potentially harmful to human and environmental health.
-In 2015 and 2016, PFOS and PFOA have received prominent news coverage after the discovery of extensive contamination in Williamtown, NSW, and Oakey, Queensland, as a result of historical firefighting training exercises (see the case study on CRC CARE’s work to clean up AFFFs, as well as information on matCARETM, a CRC CARE-developed technology for remediating PFOS and PFOA).
+Prominent news coverage has been given to PFOS and PFOA contamination in Williamtown, NSW, and Oakey, Queensland, as a result of historical firefighting training exercises (see the case study on CRC CARE’s work to clean up AFFFs, as well as information on matCARETM, a CRC CARE-developed technology for remediating PFOS and PFOA).

 In 2014, given a lack of well-established guidance on managing PFOS and PFOA, CRC CARE enhanced its Project Advisory Group, comprising regulators, scientific experts and industry, to oversight the development of guidance for PFOS and PFOA.
 The ultimate aim was practical, user-friendly national guidance for regulators (environment protection authorities) and other parties involved in the management of PFOS and PFOA contamination.